 An indication of what each Teaching Practice comprises of is illustrated below:

 TP1 First Teaching Practice – Autumn

-Trainees work from existing school medium term planning and along with support from their Teacher Tutor begin delivering lessons in accordance with their personalised targets.
+Trainees work from existing school medium term planning and along with support from their SBT begin delivering lessons in accordance with their personalised targets.
 By the end of the Autumn term the expectation is that their teaching commitment should be approximately 40% of the week.

 TP2 Second Teaching Practice – Spring

 This practice takes place in a different school and different key stage and lasts for six weeks.
 The first week is largely observation based and working with groups.
 The second week will involve solo teaching, building upwards to 50% teaching from Week 3 onwards and 60% in the final week.
 Trainees will plan full lessons, drawing from medium term planning in the school.